Azure/helm-charts/ghost/README.md

 - [Service-Catalog](https://github.com/kubernetes-incubator/service-catalog) installed
 - PV provisioner support in the underlying infrastructure

+Please see the [prerequisities document](https://github.com/Azure/helm-charts/blob/master/docs/prerequisities/README.md) for details on how to install everything.

 ## Installing the Chart

 To install the chart with the release name `my-release` in the namespace `wp`: